Lut99/humanlog-rs/README.md

 ## License
-This project is licensed under GPLv3.
+This project is now licensed under Apache 2.0.
 You can find more information in the [`LICENSE`](/LICENSE) file.